eggplantpasta/eggplantpasta.github.io/_posts/2014-03-27-jekyll-and-github-pages.markdown

 It makes sense that the first thing I should document is how I got GitHub pages up and running with Jekyll.

 I use OS X on my MacBook Air.
 If you're using OS X for any programming at all the first thing you should do is download and install XCode and the command line tools.
 You can get them both from the App Store.
-I'm just saying that up front becaue no one else seems to bother to mention it and I learned it at the end of the install process (see bottom of page).
+I'm just saying that up front becaue no one else seems to bother to mention it and I learned it, sadly, at the *end* of the install process (see bottom of page).

 ## tl;dr

-The following is what I should have done to set up my GitHub user pages.
+The following is what I *should* have done to set up my GitHub user pages.

 * Install [XCode](https://itunes.apple.com/au/app/xcode/id497799835?mt=12) and command line tools from the App Store.